MetroStar/ib_manifest_util/README.md

 )
 ```

-From there, all the files you need to update the repo will be generated
+From there, all the files you need to update in the repo will be generated

 (`repodata.json`(s), `Dockerfile`, and `hardening_manifest.yaml`).